 New friends with toddlers at park, privileged children being raised in the middle of everything, rapidly improving economy of Istanbul, a highly intellectual atmosphere, Japanese language classes: Zeynep did consider this a dream life.

-The family applied to Canada under the federal skilled worker category in 2006 and started packing their belongings up in 2007, making Canada their main course at dinners.
+We applied to Canada under the federal skilled worker category in 2006 and started packing our belongings up in 2007, making Canada our main course at dinners.

 When she took that ride to Ataturk airport in November 2008, Zeynep knew full well that it was not one of her usual flights at all.
-She left Istanbul once and for all.
+We left Istanbul once and for all.

 End of act 2 scene 2.